Community development brings people together. This type of work requires selfless individuals who are passionate about assisting others

 The voluntary sector is especially rich in interesting and relevant training opportunities, including accredited training programmes which are available at colleges and other learning centres.

 It is possible to take National Open College Network (NOCN) Awards and Certificates or Scottish Vocational Qualifications (SVQs) in Community Development.

 Social services and other organisations employing community development workers often offer programmes of in-house training, which usually focus on issues such as child protection and equal opportunities.

-It is also quite common for community development workers to pursue their own continuing professional development (CPD) by undertaking a Masters degree or other postgraduate qualification.
+It is also quite common for community development workers to pursue their own continuing professional development (CPD) by undertaking a Masters degree or other postgraduate qualifications.
 Relevant subjects include:

 Opportunities for promotion are limited in both the public and voluntary sectors, and you may have to move to another geographical area.

 Sideways movement into projects with a different focus, or from generic to specific work (or vice versa), is common.
-Senior posts usually involve managing a larger number of staff, a larger budget or a wider geographical area.
+Senior posts usually involve managing more staff, a larger budget or a wider geographical area.

 As community development workers embark on postgraduate study, there is the tendency to move into more policy-making positions, with a view to becoming directors of organisations with responsibility for implementing large-scale and complex projects.

 With substantial experience and expertise in a specific field, there is the possibility of freelance work in the role of a trainer, consultant or adviser.
 Due to the broad nature of community work, workers can develop their careers by moving into other fields such as: